svmo/home-chores-web-app/README.md

 # Home Cleaning Tracker
-App to track cleaning tasks about the house

 ## What is it
 This website will allow users to track cleaning tasks room by room.